Manduca blackburni

 Manduca blackburni, commonly known as the Hawaiian tomato hornworm, Hawaiian tobacco hornworm, or Blackburn's sphinx moth, is a moth in the family Sphingidae.
 This rare moth is found in isolated locations on East Maui, Kaho'olawe, and Hawaii.

 Taxonomy

 Manduca blackburni is the largest insect native to Hawaii and was first described in 1880 by Arthur Gardiner Butler.
-This rare moth was recorded only a few times from 1940-1970 and was considered extinct after a failed attempt to locate the moth conducted by the Bishop museum.
+This rare moth was recorded only a few times from 1940 to 1970 and was considered extinct after a failed attempt to locate the moth conducted by the Bishop museum.
 However, in 1986, the sphinx moth was found in isolated locations on East Maui, Kaho'olawe, and Hawaii.

 The sphinx moth belongs to the family Sphingidae and is characterized by long, narrow forewings and a thick, spindle shaped body.
 This moth also belongs to the genus, Manduca, and is the most isolated individual within the 70 species in the genus.
 The tomato hornworm (M. quinquemaculata), also known as the five-spotted hawkmoth, is physically similar to the closely related Blackburn's Sphinx moth.